Rrr9830/Rrr/README.md

 # Rrr
-this is my first git reposetry
+this is my first git reposetry.
 Author - Ranjeet Rathod